stayuplate/codex_test/README.md

     Set up your game environment: Extend the provided base classes (e.g., GameApp, Scene) to define your game's behavior.

-    Design gameplay mechanics: Add and script your game objects using the engine's modular systems (e.g., physics, rendering, audio).
+    Design gameplay mechanics: Add and script your game objects using the engine's modular systems (e.g., physics, rendering, au dio).

     Run and test your game: Compile and execute your game to bring your ideas to life!